j-hagedorn/journals_of/content/journal/2018-03-01-notebook-scapoli-2018-grey.md

 "He who is unable to live in society, or has no need... must either be a beast or a god." - Arist.

-Nietszche's idea that "every specific body strives to become master over all space and to extend its force... and to thrust back all that resists its extension" des not actually describe the human organism: it describes a cancer.
+Nietszche's idea that "every specific body strives to become master over all space and to extend its force... and to thrust back all that resists its extension" does not actually describe the human organism: it describes a cancer.
 The modern idea of the Individual Self is a cancer - it ends in entropy and loneliness.

 ---